Elementary Handbook

 Dangerous Weapons or Instruments

 A student shall not possess, use, transmit, or conceal any object that might be considered a dangerous weapon or instrument of violence.
-This list is not totally inclusive, but some examples are: sharp instruments, cutting instruments, cutting tools, knives, pipes, guns, ice picks, switchblades, brass knuckles, nuchakus, handguns, BB guns, pellet guns, shotguns, rifles, firecrackers, explosive devices, chemicals, and gases including mace.
-Students found to be in violation of Board policy 218.1 are subject to an expulsion hearing before the Board of Directors.
+This list is not totally inclusive, but some examples are sharp instruments, cutting instruments, cutting tools, knives, pipes, guns, ice picks, switchblades, brass knuckles, nun chucks, handguns, BB guns, pellet guns, shotguns, rifles, firecrackers, explosive devices, chemicals, and gases including any type of Oleoresin Capsicum (OC) spray, commonly know as pepper spray.
+Board policy 218.1

 Drugs, Alcoholic Beverages, Drug Paraphernalia and Look-a-Like Drugs